Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/Functions & Attitudes/Ni🔥.md

 Introverted Intuition is awareness of one’s own desires.
 Ni users are the source of willpower, hope and passion for [[CARDS/Depth Psychology Theory/Functions & Attitudes/Ne💧\|Ne💧]] users.

 [[SOURCES/Type Theory by CSJ/Functions/🔥Ni-Se🌪️\|🔥Ni-Se🌪️]]
-Ni users shape other people’s [[CARDS/Depth Psychology Theory/Functions & Attitudes/Se🌪️\|Se🌪️]] reality in the image of their own desires.
+Ni users desire to choose the people with whom they will [[CARDS/Depth Psychology Theory/Functions & Attitudes/Se🌪️\|Se🌪️]] share their journey.

 [[CARDS/Depth Psychology Theory/🔥Ni-Si⛰️\|🔥Ni-Si⛰️]]
 Ni users neglect the awareness of their own [[CARDS/Depth Psychology Theory/Functions & Attitudes/Si⛰️\|Si⛰️]] experiences for the sake of projecting themselves in the future.